-Virtual Moreland project is one of the first of its kind in Australia, leveraging 3D mapping, 3D modelling and the emerging technologies of Virtual Reality, Augmented Reality and 3D GIS.
-These new technologies enable more informed planning and design decisions, and make it easier for the community to get involved.
+The Virtual Moreland project is one of the first of its kind in Australia, leveraging 3D GIS, 3D modelling and 3D visualisation in combination with emerging technologies such as virtual and augmented reality.

 Our urban environment is undergoing rapid change, with Moreland's population expected to increase to 228,807 by 2036.

 A key priority in the Council Plan 2017-21 is to enhance Moreland's liveability, affordability and sustainability by guiding growth and excellence in urban design and development.

 In the past, planning applications have only required basic levels of documentation, generally limited to 2D plans and elevations.
 Technology has quickly transformed the design industry with most designers now producing more sophisticated documentation, including 3D models of proposed developments.

 The ability to review and share 3D models of proposed developments gives urban planners, designers and the community a more accurate understanding of development opportunities and the impacts of planning proposals and decisions.

 By producing and maintaining a detailed 3D base model of Moreland, Council is able to insert and review 3D models of proposed developments in context to more accurately assess their impact.
 This assist's Council in making more timely and accurate assessments of proposed new developments within Moreland Council.
 During the Advertisement period the community is also able to access 3D models of proposed new developments resulting in a better understanding of the design.